Key World Initiative Nutrition - Food systems

 • Opportunities for doctoral students to publish documents and create communication materials

-• International visibility of the research topic
+• International visibility for the research topic

 • The opportunity to participate in international events